 It’s no surprise that we love hiking in Hong Kong.
-But come summer, the city’s insufferable heat and humidity makes hiking a less enjoyable activity.
-Which is why we thought we’d put together a list of the best hikes for summer months in Hong Kong.
+But come summer, the city’s insufferable heat and humidity make hiking a less enjoyable activity.
+This is why we thought we’d put together a list of the best hikes for the summer months in Hong Kong.

 What makes for a good summer hike?

 From our experience, when we set out for a hike in the summer we want it to be shaded, not too exhausting, and a way for us to still enjoy the outdoors and get some exercise.
 So, something like Lion Rock clearly doesn’t make the cut, unless you complete the hike early in the morning or at night.
 During the day, you’d be toast sitting on top with no shade and the sun beating down on you.

 So we took our criteria and placed the hikes under three categories: